jbolonski/backgrounder/README.md

 The script uses:

+- **IDesktopWallpaper COM interface** for per-monitor wallpaper control (Windows 8+)
-- Windows Registry keys (`HKCU:\Control Panel\Colors` and `HKCU:\Control Panel\Desktop`) to read and write background settings
+- Windows Registry keys (`HKCU:\Control Panel\Colors` and `HKCU:\Control Panel\Desktop`) for background settings
-- The `SystemParametersInfo` Windows API to apply wallpaper changes immediately without requiring a restart or log off
+- Automatic fallback to `SystemParametersInfo` API for single-monitor systems

+## Multi-Monitor Support

+The script automatically detects all connected monitors and:

+- Saves individual wallpaper paths for each monitor
+- Restores the correct wallpaper to each specific monitor
+- Sets solid white on all monitors simultaneously

+If the IDesktopWallpaper interface is not available (older Windows versions), the script falls back to single-monitor mode.

 ## Files